FlagOpen/FlagGems/README.md

 ## Introduction

-FlagGems is a high-performance general operator library implemented in [Triton Language](https://github.com/openai/triton).
-It aims to provide a suite of operators applicable to the PyTorch framework for large language models, and achieve acceleration for the inference and training of models.
+FlagGems is a high-performance general operator library implemented in [OpenAI Triton](https://github.com/openai/triton).
+It aims to provide a suite of kernel functions to accelerate LLM training and inference.

-By overwriting the backend ATen operators of PyTorch, FlagGems facilitates such a smooth transition that users can switch to the Triton operator library without modifying their model code.
-Users can continue to utilize the ATen backend as usual, and enjoy a significant enhancement in performance.
-The Triton language offers advantages in readability, user-friendliness and performance comparable to CUDA.
-This makes it convenient for developers to engage in the development of FlagGems with a minimal investment in learning.
+By registering with the ATen backend of PyTorch, FlagGems facilitates a seamless transition, allowing users to switch to the Triton function library without the need to modify their model code.
+Users can still utilize the ATen backend as usual while experiencing significant performance enhancement.
+The Triton language offers benefits in readability, user-friendliness and performance comparable to CUDA.
+This convenience allows developers to engage in the development of FlagGems with minimal learning investment.

 ## Changelog